CityEngine: Military

-ArcGIS CityEngine due to its integration with the Esri product suite and its ability to process geospatial data to create 3D scenes/maps is being used within military/defense organisations.
+Due to its integration with the Esri product suite and its ability to process geospatial data to create 3D scenes/maps, CityEngine can be used within military/defense organizations.

-List of movies and TV shows CityEngine has been used in
+List of movies and TV shows using CityEngine

-Studios and companies rarely state what software they use in their pipelines, when CityEngine is mentioned as a tool in production, it's often in a small reference in a larger article.
+Studios and companies rarely state what software they use in their pipelines.
+When CityEngine is mentioned as a tool in production, it's often in a small reference in a larger article.